john-cd/rust_howto/bk/drafts/categories/text-processing/string_manipulation.md

 }
 ```

-- [Why is capitalizing the first letter of a string so convoluted in Rust? - Stack Overflow][blog~stackoverflow~why-is-capitalizing-the-first-letter-of-a-string-so-convoluted-in-rust]
+- [Why is capitalizing the first letter of a string so convoluted in Rust? - Stack Overflow][blog~stackoverflow~why-is-capitalizing-the-first-letter-of-a-string-so-convoluted-in-rust]↗.

 </div>